 Show 68 – Cannes Lions 2018 Pt.2 – Marketing Trends

-The second of three episodes recorded at the Cannes Lions International Festival of Creativity 2018, recorded in the ICCO House of PR, in one of the cabanas on the beach front outside the main festival hall.
+The second of three episodes recorded at the Cannes Lions International Festival of Creativity 2018, recorded in the ICCO House of PR.
 In this episode we looked at looked at some of the marketing trends being discussed at the event and we were joined by:

 - Steve Ackerman, Managing Director, Somethin’Else; Giuseppe De Cristofano, Director of Digital, BRIT Awards & Janine Smith, Head of Digital, ITV